tyt2y3/tyt2y3/README.md

 ### Reality / Faith

 Maintainer burnout is a real issue.
 As a maintainer I felt the grill everyday.
-I rely on a glimpse of hope in which the industry is changing to become more favourable to community-driven open source (as opposed to corporate-driven) development; and that we can eventually stumble upon a way to make open source sustainable.
+I rely on a glimpse of hope in which the industry is changing to become more favourable to community-driven open source (as opposed to corporate-driven); and that we can eventually stumble upon a way to make open source sustainable.
 Until then, we rely on faith.

 ### Leadership